 While more and more web apps take advantage of APIs to achieve the proper result, data performance is one of the most important things.
 XML used to be the only method for exchanging data, but now JSON becomes the gold standard.
-Whereas, it’s important to be aware of foundations of JSON and XML and to understand the differences.
-So, lets explore pros and cons of both - XML and JSON.
+Whereas, it’s important to be aware of the foundations of JSON and XML and to understand the differences.
+So, let's explore the pros and cons of both - XML and JSON.

 What is XML?

 The subject matter of XML is encrypted in its name: